kyuupichan/asqlite3/docs/index.rst

            await conn.schedule(print_lines, sync_iter)

   .. method:: schedule(func, *args, **kwargs)
-        :async:

-        Run the synchronous function ``func`` in the thread of the database connection, passing it the given arguments.
+        Schedule the synchronous function ``func`` to run in the thread of the database connection, passing it the given arguments.
+Returns a future, which can be **await**-ed if the caller wishes to wait for the invocation to complete before continuing.

   .. method:: interrupt()